 23. Myth: Curly Hair is Always Dry

 Curly hair tends to be drier due to its structure, but it can be kept hydrated with proper care.
+Using humectants and oils enhances moisture retention.

 24. Myth: Curly Hair Can’t Shine

 Curly hair can shine with the right products and care.
 Oils and serums add brilliance to curls, making them glisten.
+Maintaining a healthy hair routine enhances natural shine, proving that curls can be as luminous as any other hair type.

 25. Myth: Curly Hair Needs Frequent Cuts